 \subsubsection{Acknowledgments}

+We thank the anonymous referees of a previous version of this paper, whose thoughtful comments greatly improved the presentation.
 We thank Bill Helton, Cl\'ement Pernet, Pablo Parrilo, Mario Kummer, Rafael Oliveira, and Rainer Sinn for helpful discussions, as well as the Simons Institute for the Theory of Computing, where a large part of this work was carried out during the ``Geometry of Polynomials'' program.
 [1]{$^{#1}$}